ComplianceAsCode/content/docs/templates/template_reference.md

 -   Languages: Ansible, Bash, OVAL, Kubernetes

+#### audit_rules_syscall_events
+-   Ensure there is an audit rule to record for all uses of specified system call

+-   Parameters:

+    -   **attr** - the name of the system call - eg.
+        `unlinkat`

+-   Languages: Ansible, Bash, OVAL, Kubernetes

 #### audit_file_contents
 -   Ensure that audit `.rules` file specified by parameter `filepath` contains the contents specified in parameter `contents`.